Dimension identities, almost self-conjugate partitions, and BGG complexes for Hermitian symmetric pairs: Diagrams of Hermitian type

 \section{Diagrams of Hermitian type}

-In this section, we introduce certain diagrams that encode the highest weights $w \cdot \la \in \Lplusk$ occurring in the BGG resolutions.
+In this section, we introduce certain diagrams that encode the highest weights $w \cdot \la \in \Lplusk$ occurring in BGG resolutions.
 We will then be able to write down all of these weights directly from the diagrams, eliminating the need for calculations in terms of the Weyl group.
-This will allow for a quick proof of Proposition~\ref{prop:BGG} above.
-Moreover, in Types II and III, it turns out that these diagrams are ASC partitions and their conjugates.
+This will lead to a short proof of Proposition~\ref{prop:BGG} above.